 Medically Necessary services will be covered whether you get care from an In-Network or Out-of-Network Provider.
-Emergency Care you get from an Out-of-Network Provider will be covered as an In-Network service, and will not require Precertification.
-The Out-of-Network Provider can only charge you any applicable Deductible, Coinsurance, and/or Copayment and cannot bill you for the difference between the Maximum Allowed Amount and their billed charges until your condition is stable as described in the "Consolidated Appropriations Act of 2021 Notice" at the front of this Booklet.
-Your cost shares will be based on the Maximum Allowed Amount, and will be applied to your In-Network Deductible and In-Network Out-of-Pocket Limit.
+Emergency Care you get from an Out-of-Network Provider will be covered, but you may have to pay the difference between the Out-of-Network Provider's charge and the Maximum Allowed Amount, as well as any applicable Coinsurance, Copayment or Deductible.

-The Maximum Allowed Amount for Emergency Care from an Out-of-Network Provider will be determined using the median Plan In-Network contract rate we pay In-Network Providers for the geographic area where the service is provided
+The Maximum Allowed Amount for Emergency Care from an Out-of-Network Provider will be: